Chocolate toxicity calculator – quick reference in case of emergency

-The short answer is yes, chocolate is dangerous for your dogs and in surprisingly small amounts.
+The short answer is no. Chocolate is dangerous for your dogs and in surprisingly small amounts.
 So no, dogs should not eat chocolate.

 The long answer is a bit more complex.